top of page

 from Under the Greenwood Tree by Thomas Hardy (1872)

-During a period spanning four decades, Somerset-based Will Cann has performed music on his own and in a number of bands, on the journey acquiring a collection of more than twenty fretted instruments which between them have well in excess of 100 strings.
+During a period spanning four decades, Somerset-based folk musician Will Cann has performed on his own and in a number of bands, on the journey acquiring a collection of more than twenty fretted instruments, which between them have well in excess of a hundred strings.

-So if there's any truth in the quote above, from one of the members of Hardy's Mellstock Quire, Will must surely qualify for the epithet 'Man of Strings'.
-And while his style of music may not be sweet to every listening ear, I hope this website can pass on a little of his passion for practising, perfecting and performing music, at least to those with open minds, hearts and ears!
+So if there's any truth in the quote above, from one of the members of Hardy's Mellstock Quire, Will certainly qualifies for the epithet 'Man of Strings'.
+And while his style of music may not be sweet to every listening ear, I hope this website can pass on a little of his passion for practising, perfecting and performing his art, at least to those with open minds, hearts and ears.

 Botany Bay (traditional) - Will Cann